skyformat99/gost/README.md

 `gost` would detect that itself.

-But if you want to run a go command with a multiple path as GOPATH like `/home/foobar/foo:/home/foobar/bar`, the `—path`(or `-p` for short) should never be omitted.
+But if you want to run a go command with a multiple path as GOPATH like `/home/foobar/foo:/home/foobar/bar`, the `--path`(or `-p` for short) should never be omitted.